-Delete Nothing is a trilingual web-based survey tool that aims to document instances of technology-related violence against girls, women and trans people in Sri Lanka.
+Delete Nothing is a trilingual web-based survey tool that aims to document instances of technology-related violence in Sri Lanka, particularly but not limited to the experiences of girls, women, and queer and trans people in Sri Lanka.
 The tool along with resources break down what technology-related violence can look like, ways of dealing with such violence and links to support spaces will be housed in a website.
 Delete Nothing refers to the importance of maintaining records of incidents of violence, for further action.
 The project was done by Jayanthi Kuru Utumpala, Zainab Ibrahim and Sachini Perera with support from CREA.

 Feminist Activist & Researcher

 Zainab Ibrahim is the Feminist Knowledge, Learning and Publications Officer for the Asia Pacific Forum for Women, Law, and Development (APWLD).
 She is a feminist activist and researcher based in Sri Lanka and most of her experience over the past 18 years has been in research, documentation, writing and editorial work, primarily on issues of social justice, gender equality and women’s rights.
 Zainab is a core group member of the SANGAT South Asian Feminist Network, and a trustee of The Collective for Historical Dialogue and Memory in Sri Lanka.
 Zainab holds an MA in Development Studies from the Tata Institute of Social Sciences, India.